Great news about Teenage Pregnancy: A Real Success Story

 The proportion of babies born to teenage mothers in England and Wales is lower than most of Eastern Europe.
 However, we do less well against Western Europe (e.g. France, Germany, Spain).

-Leading expert Alison Hadley, from the University of Bedfordshire, recommends things that areas with lower rates of teenage pregnancy tend to do well.
+Leading expert Alison Hadley, from University of Bedfordshire, recommends ten approaches that successful areas tend to do well.

 So, for schools to help: